|School of Nursing Vision|

 All members of the UST/SON community, in embracing these fundamental understandings of the essential elements of nursing, create and participate in education, scholarship, service and care initiatives that make the healing presence of God manifest.
 They are guided by the human capacities for compassion, justice, tolerance, reflection, creativity, and moral choice.

-BSN Program Goals
+ABSN and BSN Program Goals

 - Create a program based on a holistic nursing framework that contributes to the mission of UST as a Catholic liberal arts university dedicated to the education of leaders of faith and character.